 Customer Development is much deeper, focusing on listening to customers and discovering customer needs.

-Statistical and market research and a few customer interviews fuel the evaluation and business plan in an existing company.
+Statistical and market research and a few customer interviews fuel an existing company’s evaluation and business plan.

-Marketing research is great at looking at the past and analyzing the causes of success or failure.
+Marketing research is excellent at looking at the past and analyzing the causes of success or failure.

 Our advice, if the marketing research department of the existing company indicates there must be a fundamental change in the product, anticipates customer trends, or requests to produce new products, the company should build a customer development team for this task.